InsultingPros/KFStory/docs/README.md

   * **Links**: starting from DL then Workshop, Forum, ModDb, Site, if there are any.
   * **Notes**: a special section for greylisted maps or when I need to warn you about gamebreaking stuff / [CustomSpawnFix].
   * **Clickable screenshots**: to easily recognize the maps.
-* Always keep [CustomSpawnFix] around, it will help greatly if you have invisible zeds.
-Thanks Tripwire for renaming zed classes in latest patches and breaking old story maps.
-* These packages are **Whitelisted**, if you see them don't worry:
-  * [ScrnStoryGame] - adds many and many additional scripts, npc support, dialoges, etc.
-  * [FoundryObj] - a bit more scripts ^.
-  * [KFChaingunTurret] - a usable gatling gun.
-  * [Fall_TriggerPack] - one of the oldest ones around, has few usefull triggers.
-  * [KFGasCan] - gas can and related scripts.
-  * [clientmaterialtrigger] - allows to change materials for clients.
-* Avoid [NetReduce] and [NetReduceSE] at all costs, or you will get broken spawns, pickups, missing keys, switches, etc etc.

 Some maps can work in KFO mode if you rename their prefix, aka `KF- / KFS- / TOY-` to `KFO-`.